Telehealth…High-Tech Self-Care for Serious, Chronic Conditions

 Practical, Value Added Resource

 Telehealth is already making a difference for some VNA patients including William Bright, 84, who was among the first to be issued a monitor.
-William’s nurse, Jennifer Garrison, RN, BSN, relies on telehealth reports to confirm that her patient’s CHF is under control between visits.
+William’s nurse, Jennifer G., RN, BSN, relies on telehealth reports to confirm that her patient’s CHF is under control between visits.

-Garrison, who was introduced to telehealth in the VNA Skills Lab, was, in turn, responsible for training her patient and his wife/caregiver in its use.
+Jennifer, who was introduced to telehealth in the VNA Skills Lab, was, in turn, responsible for training her patient and his wife/caregiver in its use.
 Now the Brights, who describe telehealth as “no trouble,” are using the monitor and its attachments daily.

-“Telehealth readings should always be taken at approximately the same time and under the same conditions,” Garrison explained.
+“Telehealth readings should always be taken at approximately the same time and under the same conditions,” Jennifer explained.
 During the few minutes when the device is in use, patient data is transmitted in real-time to Cardiocom® where it is reviewed by a nurse.
 In the event of an irregularity, an immediate alert is sent to VNA for follow-up.
 If no special circumstances are detected, patient data is forwarded without being flagged.
 At VNA, both a Clinical Manager and the patient’s visiting nurse receive and review all data.

-“In William Bright’s case,” Garrison said, “telehealth will help prevent hospital stays by yielding information that can be used to adjust medication levels and other aspects of home care in order to avert emergency and acute care episodes.”
+“In William Bright’s case,” Jennifer said, “telehealth will help prevent hospital stays by yielding information that can be used to adjust medication levels and other aspects of home care in order to avert emergency and acute care episodes.”

 When it comes to telehealth, VNA managers, nurses and patients unanimously agree this program is a good investment of their time and the agency’s resources.